Y&T

 Y&T (originally known as Yesterday & Today) is an American hard rock/heavy metal band that formed in Oakland, California; the classic lineup that recorded the first album was cemented in 1974.
 The band released two studio albums on London Records as Yesterday & Today in the 1970s before shortening their name to Y&T, after which they released several albums on A&M Records beginning in 1981, and later on Geffen Records, Avex Records, and more.
 The band was originally co-managed by Herbie Herbert and Louis "Lou" Bramy.
-The band has sold over four million albums worldwide to date, output summarized as 18 albums, three greatest hits collections, and a boxed set.
+The band has sold millions of albums worldwide to date: 18 albums, three greatest hits collections, and a boxed set.

 Biography

 Early years (1972–1983)

 In 1972, Leonard Haze, Bob Gardner, and Wayne Stitzer formed an unnamed band in Oakland, California, that jammed only cover tunes when Dave Meniketti joined that same year as guitar player.
 Soon after, the band received a call for their first gig, but they needed a name.
 According to Meniketti and Haze, Haze chose the name of the album that was playing on his turntable at that moment – Yesterday and Today – a studio album by the Beatles.
 The first lineup – which only played covers of songs by other artists – consisted of Haze on drums, Stitzer on piano, Gardner on bass, and Meniketti on lead vocals and lead guitar.
 After Stitzer quit the group, Gardner switched from bass to rhythm guitar and piano, and Phil Kennemore was brought in to play bass.
 In 1973, Gardner left the group; he was replaced by Joey Alves in January 1974.
 This 1974 lineup change was when the band began writing original material.

-The band performed shows with Journey and many other acts, including Queen; during a show as part of the latter's Night at the Opera tour, Y&T were seen by the president of London Records, and were subsequently signed to the label.
+Throughout the mid-1970s, this classic lineup performed shows with Journey and many other acts, including Queen; during a show as part of the latter's Night at the Opera tour, Y&T were seen by the president of London Records and were subsequently signed to the label.
 London released the band's first two studio albums, a self-titled debut and Struck Down, in 1976 and 1978, respectively.
 While finishing their second album, London disclosed they would be removing the rock genre from their label, and Meniketti has since commented that this essentially meant that the Struck Down album "would go nowhere."
-The band continued to tour extensively, building up to headliners while they opened for bands such as Wild Cherry, Kiss, AC/DC, and more.
+The band continued to tour extensively in the '70s, building up to headliners while they opened for bands such as Wild Cherry, Kiss, AC/DC, and more.